-One of the most notable features of Twyford is its beautiful village green surrounded by several historic buildings including St. Mary’s Church, which dates back to the 12th century and features stunning architecture and intricate stained-glass windows.
+One of the most notable features of Twyford is its beautiful village green surrounded by several historic buildings including St. Mary’s Church, which dates back to the 12th century and features stunning architecture.

 Such is the history of the area that buyers seeking homes in Twyford can expect to find some incredibly charming properties.